Residual surface charge mediated near-field radiative energy transfer: A topological insulator analog: Results and discussion

-{\it Residual charge effect on NFRET of slabs.--} From our analysis of the NFRET between nanoparticles we can expect that there is also an enhancement of NFRET for charged slabs which might be particularly significant at low temperatures.
-Therefore, we will now focus on the NFRET between two charged slabs at 10K so that the Planck window matches well with the spectral position of the charge-induced resonance~\cite{Kocifaj2015resonance}.
-We note, that the NFRET between two neutral slabs has already been experimentally studied at the such low temperatures~\cite{Kralik2012prl,Kralik2021}, recently.
-Instead of studying the heat flux as epressed in Eq.~(\ref{P_slab}) we focus on the heat transfer coefficient (HTC, $h$ [W/(m$^2 \cdot$K)] defined by
+From our analysis of the NFRET between particle-type topological insulator analogs, we can expect that there is also an enhancement of NFRET for charged slabs (slab-type topological insulator analogs) which might be particularly significant at low temperatures.
+Therefore, we will now focus on the NFRET between two charged slabs at 10K so that the Planck window matches well with the spectral position of the surface-charge-induced resonance~\cite{Kocifaj2015resonance}.
+We note, that the NFRET between two neutral slabs has already been experimentally studied at the such low temperatures, recently~\cite{Kralik2012prl,Kralik2021}.
+Instead of studying the heat flux as epressed in Eq.~(\ref{P_slab}) we focus on the heat transfer coefficient (HTC, $h$ [W/(m$^2 \cdot$K)]) defined by

 where $h_\omega$ [W/(m$^2 \cdot$K$\cdot$rad$\cdot$s$^{-1}$)] is the spectral HTC.